hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 [user token]: ../users-teams-organizations/users.html#api-tokens
 [owners team]: ../users-teams-organizations/teams.html#the-owners-team

-Terraform Enterprise (TFE)'s [UI for managing Sentinel policies](./manage-policies.html) is designed primarily for _viewing_ your organization's policies and policy sets.
+Terraform Cloud's [UI for managing Sentinel policies](./manage-policies.html) is designed primarily for _viewing_ your organization's policies and policy sets.
 It also works well for demos and other simple use cases.

 For complex day-to-day use, we recommend keeping Sentinel code in version control and using Terraform to automatically deploy your policies.
 This approach is a better fit with Sentinel's policy-as-code design, and scales better for organizations with multiple owners and administrators.

-This page describes an end-to-end process for managing TFE's Sentinel policies with version control and Terraform.
+This page describes an end-to-end process for managing Terraform Cloud's Sentinel policies with version control and Terraform.
 Use this outline and the [example repository][example_repo] as a starting point for managing your own organization's policies.

 ## Summary